 What is Kidcity?

 Kidcity is a children's museum with three floors of imagination play, where kids ages 1 to 7 play pretend with their favorite grown-ups.
-Our exhibits are handmade and one-of-a-kind, built by local artists who love inspiring playfulness in visitors of all ages.
+Our exhibits are handmade and one-of-a-kind, built by in-house artists who love inspiring playfulness in visitors of all ages.

 A museum is usually a place for looking, but a children's museum is a place for doing!
 Each of our hands-on exhibits will jumpstart your child's imagination...and yours too.
 We believe imagination is a muscle -- you’ve got to use it or you lose it!